 If you are musically inclined or just so happen to get the courage to play after day drinking, then head to Le Depanneur Cafe for your chance to shine.
 The unique daytime cafe offers microphones and a piano to anyone who wants to perform.
 Although they don’t serve alcohol, it’s a buzzin’ brunch spot serving up fine grilled cheeses.
 Sign up online or in person for the daily set list and take to the stage.
 This could be your chance at stardom… or complete embarrassment.

 Opening Times: Sun – Weds 2pm – 3am.
 Thurs – Sat 12pm – 3am

 Opening Times: Sun 10am – 4pm; Mon – Fri 7am – 6pm; Sat 9am – 6pm

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Montreal using the map below!

 Rad Season's top 5 action sports, adventure, culture events and festivals in 2023